xinzhan/core-services.en/help/interface/marketing-cloud-interface.md

 ## June 14, 2018 {#section_7ABC327992CB46B0B8E4A631B8B68899}

-Fixes and improvements for June, 2018.
+Fixes and improvements for June 2018.

 * Enabled a link to GDPR access for Administrators.
 (CORE-11731)
 * Updated Beta Feedback feature to restrict file types that can be attached to feedback.
 (CORE-10474)